OutWooods/motivationNuxt/README.md

 ### Steps to MVP
 - [X] You can add squares of one colour and fill in the screen
-- [ ] You can add one target, and when you achieve it add a colour
+- [ ] You can add squares when you achieve one colour
-- [ ] You can add new targets, with corresponding colours
+- [ ] You can add new targets, and choose corresponding colours (type in the 3 rgb values) or random
+- [ ] Refactor and tidy up of code
+- [ ] CSS

 - [ ] You can't use the same colour more than once
 - [ ] You can only meet a target once a day
 - [ ] You can only add one new target a day